Division of Architecture

 The B.Arch. curriculum is composed of design studios, lecture classes, professional practice classes, programming classes, building technology classes and electives.
 The full time (one-year) and the part time (two-year) curricula are available online by clicking here.

-The FAMU SOA admissions committee will consider the applicant’s educational background and design portfolio.
+The FAMU School of Architecture and Engineering Technology, Division of Architecture admissions committee will consider the applicant’s educational background and design portfolio.
 The committee’s decision is based on the overall strength of your application package, rather than isolated scores or criteria.
 The application deadline is typically the middle of January of each year.
 Contact the school for the specific date.
 Late applications are not necessarily turned away, but they cannot be guaranteed priority for placement or financial aid consideration.

-The SOA will notify applicants with a letter from the Dean.
+The School will notify applicants with a letter from the Dean.
 The first letters are mailed at the end of February.
 Students are either admitted, on a waiting list or denied admission.

-The Florida A&M University School of Architecture requirements includes the following:
+The Florida A&M University School of Architecture and Engineering Technology requirements include the following:

 • Non-FAMU applicants must submit a completed university application form and payment of the non-refundable fee.
-This is not required of current SOA students.
+This is not required of current FAMU Division of Architecture students.

 • All students must submit a completed "Bachelor of Science Course Equivalency Form."